KxSystems/ml/docker/README.md

     docker build -t nlp -f docker/Dockerfile .

-Once built, you should have a local `jupyterq` image, you can run the following to use it:
+Once built, you should have a local `nlp` image, you can run the following to use it:

     docker run -it nlp